-For the past two nights a true phenomenon has occurred on the internet airwaves: The Post Reality Show: TALK MEDIA!
-Last night (see archive) our three guest artists: Mina Cheon, Yauger Williams, and Hasan Elahi were participating in the show from Korea, Texas, and Los Angeles respectively.
+For the past two nights a true phenomenon has occurred on the internet airwaves: The Post Reality Show: TALK MEDIA!, presented by the 2012 Capital Fringe Festival in Washington, DC Last night our three guest artists: Mina Cheon, Yauger Williams, and Hasan Elahi were participating in the show from Korea, Texas, and Los Angeles respectively.
 Forget about time zones, it’s morning, noon, and night simultaneously.
 Additionally, we had viewers from around the world, dialoguing with the artists, commenting on the interviews, and generally chatting up a storm led by our moderator Phyllis Hecht.